wjase/theme-tree/readme.md

     /src/main/resources/templates/theme/[themename]

-this allows me to still have 'default' resources under the templates folder because the theme subfolder gets all the files for named themes out of the way.
+This allows me to still have 'default' resources under the templates folder because the theme subfolder gets all the files for named themes out of the way.

 Having got a set a named themes in subdirectories, the next question was how